timescale/docs/api/dimensions.md

 hypertable.

-A time-based dimension column has either an integer datatype (bigint, integer, smallint) or a time related datatype (timestamptz, timestamp, date).
+A time-based dimension column has either an integer datatype (bigint, integer, smallint) or a time-related datatype (timestamptz, timestamp, date).
 The `time_interval` column is defined for hypertables that use time datatypes.
 Alternatively, for hypertables that use integer datatypes, the `integer_interval` and `integer_now_func` columns are defined.

-For space based dimensions, metadata is returned that specifies their number of `num_partitions`.
+For space-based dimensions, metadata is returned that specifies their number of `num_partitions`.
 The `time_interval` and `integer_interval` columns are not applicable for space based dimensions.